Weather and Climate Information Services (WISER)

 WISER Africa

-WISER Africa (formerly known as WISER 3) will include West, East and Southern Africa and is part of the FCDO Africa Regional Climate and Nature (ARCAN) programme
+WISER Africa which includes East, West and Southern Africa and is part of the FCDO Africa Regional Climate and Nature (ARCAN) programme

 WISER Africa will: